-Employees recognized weekly by their managers are 10x more likely to recommend their manager than those never recognized.
+Employees recognised weekly by their managers are 10x more likely to recommend their manager than those never recognised.

 Frequent recognition is one of the biggest predictors of manager effectiveness and is identified as one of the four factors of manager effectiveness in the new report from Achievers Workforce Institute.

 This one-pager for HR leaders outlines the impact of frequent, meaningful recognition from managers and looks at one tool for increasing recognition frequency.